An-Nihal/Test-automation-automationexercise.com-with-Playwright/README.md

 This is a complete automation framework using Playwright with TypeScript for [https://automationexercise.com/](https://automationexercise.com/).

-> 📚 **New to automation testing?** Check out our [Complete Beginner's Guide](docs/COMPLETE_GUIDE.md) - a detailed documentation explaining every file, every line of code, assuming zero prior knowledge of Playwright, TypeScript, or automation testing.

 ## Features
 - **Page Object Model (POM)**: Modular and strictly typed page objects.
 - **Fixture Support**: Custom fixtures for all page objects.